 Welcome to my website!

 My name is Estelle E. Brun and I am a PhD Candidate in Political Science at Boston University (BU).
-I specialize in Comparative Politics and Political Theory and my research focuses on the interactions between political mobilization and realms of national identity in democratic regimes.
-My dissertation investigates how institutional memory shapes voting behavior in the United States and France.
-I intend to conduct fieldwork in South Carolina and Paris in 2025 and 2026.
+I specialize in Comparative Politics and Political Theory and my research focuses on the interactions between electoral politics and the politics of memory.
+My dissertation investigates how institutional memory influences political behavior in the United States and France, combining ethnographic and experimental methods.
+I completed fieldwork in South Carolina and, for the rest of the year, I am conducting fieldwork in Paris and Provence-Alpes-Côte d'Azur.

-In addition to the politics of memory, I study politics in nominally non-political spaces and specifically in the relationship between political behavior and popular culture.
-I am working on several side projects which focus on the Eurovision Song Contest.
+In addition to the politics of memory, I study politics in nominally non-political spaces and specifically the relationship between political behavior and popular culture.
+These side projects have focused on the Eurovision Song Contest, football politics, and sports diplomacy.
+They fall under the broader topic of "culture wars" in advanced democratic regimes, which I study through various epistemological approaches.

-In addition to my research, I have been a teaching fellow for political theory and comparative politics courses at BU as well as the instructor of record for the Introduction to Comparative Politics course in the summer of 2025.
+I have been a teaching fellow for political theory and comparative politics courses at BU as well as the instructor of record for the Introduction to Comparative Politics course in the summer of 2025.
+In the spring of 2027, I will teach a graduate-level seminar on European Politics and Culture.

 Prior to joining Boston University, I obtained a Master of Science in Comparative Politics with Distinction from the London School of Economics (LSE) and worked for two years at the Institut de relations internationales et stratégiques (IRIS), a Paris-based think tank.